No3cho/ruuf/README.md

 You may choose from either option:

-1. Download the latest binary most pertinent to you from the [Releases](https://github.com/No3cho/ruuf/releases) page.
+1. Download the latest binary (for Linux) from the [Releases](https://github.com/No3cho/ruuf/releases) page.
-2. Build from source via
-   `git clone https://github.com/No3cho/ruuf.git && cd ruuf && cargo build --release`.
+2. Build from source (mandatory for those on Windows or MacOS) via `git clone https://github.com/No3cho/ruuf.git && cd ruuf && cargo build --release`.

 ## Using `ruuf`